nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

-- iOS 10 playing state detection and buffer control for hls in general by correct registering play stats event in buffercontrol
+- iOS 10 playing state detection and buffer control htmlFor hls in general by correct registering play stats event in buffercontrol
 - removed duplicated module declaration in mediasourcemanger
 - correct scope issue in onUpdateSourceInit in h5live.js